TheOdinProject/curriculum/html_css/intermediate_css/more-text-styles.md

 ### Introduction
 You've already done a bit of text-manipulation in our Foundations lessons.
-This lesson will cover a few more useful css properties that can be used when working with text.
+This lesson will cover a few more useful CSS properties that can be used when working with text.

 ### Learning Outcomes
 * You'll learn how to use custom fonts on your web projects.
-* You'll learn some more text-related css properties.
+* You'll learn some more text-related CSS properties.

 ### Fonts
 In our foundations lesson, we covered changing the `font-family` of an element, but there is some nuance and detail that we left out at the time.